drojf/ai_somnium_fps_camera/Readme.md

 BIG NOTE: when you do "edit class" with dnspy, it may screw up the code depending on your settings.
 In this case, you should re-start with the original exe if you made changes, or just close/open the program again.
 Maybe some DnSpy experts can tell me what's happeneing or if I'm doing something wrong.

-- Download DnSpy and extractt it somewhere
+- Download DnSpy and extract it somewhere
 - Navigate to the `AI The Somnium Files\AI_TheSomniumFiles_Data\Managed folder`
 - Open the `Assembly-CSharp.dll` with dnspy, **while it's in the same folder as all the other DLLs**.
 If it's not in the same folder as the other DLLS, dnspy won't be able to find them.
 - Expand the `Assembly-CSharp.dll` arrow